paketo-buildpacks/node-start/README.md

-# Node Start Cloud Native Buildpack
+# Paketo Buildpack for Node Start
 ## `gcr.io/paketo-buildpacks/node-start`

 The Paketo Node Start CNB sets the start command for a given node application.